Sunny Sanskari Ki Tulsi Kumari: Theatrical

+Home media

-The post-theatrical streaming rights of the film were acquired by Netflix.
-The film is scheduled to release on the 27th November 2025.
+The film began streaming on Netflix from 27 November 2025.

 Reception

 Sunny Sanskari Ki Tulsi Kumari received mixed reviews from critics.

 Yatamanyu Narain of News18 rated the film 3.5 stars out of 5 and wrote, "The film leaves you with laughter in your chest, warmth in your heart, and the faint aftertaste of nostalgia.
 It is cinema that does not shy away from its filminess, and perhaps that is its greatest gift, an unabashed celebration of love, heartbreak, and the chaos in between."
 Ganesh Aaglave of Firstpost rated the film 3.5 stars out of 5 and wrote, "On the whole, Sunny Sanskari Ki Tulsi Kumari is a fun entertainer filled with humour, heart and romance."

 Bollywood Hungama rated the film 3.5 stars out of 5 and wrote, "On the whole, SUNNY SANSKARI KI TULSI KUMARI is a fun-filled entertainer aimed at the youth and families."
 Dhaval Roy of The Times Of India rated the film 3 stars out of 5 and wrote, "At its core, Sunny Sanskari Ki Tulsi Kumari delivers what it promises: a glitzy, colourful rom-com packed with humour, charm, and entertaining performances."

 Tushar Joshi of India Today rated the film 3 stars out of 5 and wrote, "Shashank Khaitan's USP has always been witty dialogues, light humour, and true-blue romance.
 With 'Sunny Sanskari...', he revisits his comfort zone while attempting to experiment.
 At times, he soars; at others, he stumbles.
 The result is a film that entertains, charms, and frustrates—sometimes all at once."
 Rishabh Suri of Hindustan Times rated the film 2.5 stars out of 5 and wrote, "Overall, what Sunny Sanskari Ki Tulsi Kumari suffers from is not a lack of ambition but a lack of clarity.
 It wants to be a romance and a family drama all at once, yet it never commits fully to any of these tracks.
 For a story about fighting for love, SSKTK doesn't make you fall in love with it."

 Saibal Chatterjee of NDTV rated the film 2.5 stars out of 5 and wrote, "The title gives away the ending of the film.
 How Sunny and Tulsi make their way into each other's orbit and heart adds up to a winding, perplexing and eventually comforting love story that would have been a whole lot more enjoyable, and infinitely funnier, had it shed some of its flab."
 Shubhra Gupta of The Indian Express rated the film 2 stars out of 5 and wrote, "In too many places, the spectacle is allowed to overpower the screenplay, which is too busy whipping up hit-film-referencing dialogues and situations to bother about creating real feeling."